google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_push.md

 ```
   -b, --buildpack string            Skip the 'detect' buildpack step and use the given name.
-      --container-registry string   The container registry to push containers.
-Required if not targeting a Kf space.
+      --container-registry string   The container registry to push sources to.
+Required for buildpack builds not targeting a Kf space.
       --docker-image string         The docker image to deploy.
   -e, --env stringArray             Set environment variables.
 Multiple can be set by using the flag multiple times (e.g., NAME=VALUE).
       --grpc                        Setup the container to allow application to use gRPC.